sc-ventures/cloudbreak-documentation/docs/os-launch.md

 #### Supported Linux distributions

-The following versions of the [Red Hat Distribution of OpenStack](https://www.rdoproject.org/) (RDO) are supported:
+The following versions of the [Red Hat distribution of OpenStack](https://www.rdoproject.org/) (RDO) are supported:

 * Juno
 * Kilo